The teenager who learned to surf in 60 minutes

 I just couldn't believe what my eyes were seeing.
 I nodded my head in awe and wondered if I had any special teaching power.

-I had just told this fellow the very basics of surfing, and he was already gliding across the waves like someone who's been surfing for three-to-six months.
+I had just told this fellow the very basics of surfing, and he was already gliding across the waves like someone who's been surfing for three to six months.

 As I was starting to feel proud of my teaching skills, I was reminded by my ego that what had just occurred was nothing but beginner's luck.
 No way he was going to repeat the feat.